C&A Forensic Services

 Court Liaison Services

 Located at the Norfolk Juvenile and Domestic Relations Court (NJDRC), the CSB Court Liaison serves as an on-site resource to judges, families, social workers, court service workers, and other court related professionals to ensure that mental health and substance abuse issues within families are identified and addressed in a timely manner.
+Assists families and youth with referrals to appropriate agencies and resources.
+Works collaboratively with the Court Services Unit and the Department of Human Services to support youth and their families who are involved with the Court.

 Court Liaison services offered by this program include: